Jump to sectionWhat is workplace wellness?

 First, pragmatically, the only thing the company must provide is an instructor and a quiet, empty space.

 Second, a good yoga instructor can create classes that are accessible to all people at multiple wellness levels.
-For example, they might include chair yoga for those who aren’t comfortable lying on the floor.
+For example, they might include chair yoga for those who aren’t comfortable (or able) to lie on the floor.

-Third, a gentle yoga class can be done in comfortable work attire, so changing rooms aren’t required.
+Third, employees can do gentle yoga classes in comfortable work attire, so changing rooms aren’t required.

 And fourth, the benefits of yoga classes are both physical and mental.
 Offering onsite yoga is a win-win on so many levels.